 How do ACCs improve health?

-ACC members recognize that our health is impacted by more than just medical care.
+ACC partners recognize that our health is impacted by more than just medical care.
 It’s also affected by:

 - Environment, including housing and transportation

 - Social factors, such as education levels and employment opportunities

 By working together to improve socioeconomic and environmental factors, we can improve the quality and length of life for residents of our community – while also bolstering our regional economic prosperity.